Buy Breakdown Cover

+What is ADAS calibration?
 ADAS calibration explained

-If your car needs repair, an extra fee quoted for Advanced Driver Assistance System (ADAS) calibration is likely to be an unwelcome surprise, especially if you do not know what it is for.
+If your car needs repair, an extra fee, quoted for Advanced Driver Assistance System (ADAS) calibration, is likely to be an unwelcome surprise, especially if you do not know what it is for.
 Should you be unsure, our previous blog on the topic serves as a useful introduction.

 ADAS calibration is also needed, whenever the windscreen is renewed.
 Most crash repair operations should be followed by an ADAS calibration, too.
 From 31st March 2021, insurance companies required their repair networks to comply with IIR.
-This is the Insurance Industry Requirement for the safe repair of ADAS-equipped vehicles.
-It mandates the repair shop must calibrate all ADAS sensors and cameras to complete the repair safely.

 While figures vary, we have heard of recommended costs being more than £300.
 However, some garages charge less.